NicolaSpadari/nuxtor/README.md

 ## Notes

 - Tauri v2 brings some big refactors, such as packages names and permission management.
 New permissions have to be granted under `src-tauri/capabilities/main.json`
-- Tauri js functions are auto imported as-is with the help of a custom module.
-If another Tauri plugin is added, then the module has to be updated to support auto imports under `src/modules/tauri.ts`
+- Tauri js functions are auto imported with the help of a custom module, named like `useTauri<LibraryName>`.
+If another Tauri plugin is added, then the module has to be updated to support its functions under `src/modules/tauri.ts`
 - As per documentation, Nuxt SSR must be disabled in order for Tauri to act as the backend.
 Still, all Nuxt goodies will be functional.

 ## License